hapax/hapax.github.io/assets/simple-physics.md

 The most infamous example is coastlines.
 Naively, a coastline is just a curve bounding a land mass, and we would expect it to have dimension $L^1$.
-But in fact, coastlines get more and more jagged and intricate as you zoom in, and their box-counting dimension is usually *greater* than
+But in fact, coastlines get more jagged and intricate as you zoom in.
-$1$.
-They get longer as you zoom in!
-Coastlines are also self-similar
+The closer you look, the longer they get!
+The box-counting dimension is usually between $1$ and
+$2$, with the typical dimension around $d \approx 1.3$.
+We will give a (partial) explanation for this in the next section, but the basic idea is that coastlines are formed by natural processes, and we can study how those natural processes scale.

+An even more

 ---